realitydeslab/.github/profile/README.md

 Co-located Multiplayer represents an unique category in mixed reality scenarios.
 Utilizing multiple HoloKits provides a cost-effective alternative to using multiple HoloLenses in these scenarios.
 Moreover, Spectator View, offering a critical tool for capturing and documenting the MR experience from a third-person perspective, is also a special form of co-located multiplayer.
 Our team is committed to innovatively pushing the boundaries in the realm of co-located multiplayer.

 * [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a co-located multiplayer MR game framework for casting magic spells, in which we explored paradigms of competitive, cooperative, asymmetric mixed reality game design strategies crossing handheld and headmounted AR devices.
-Awarded as the best interactivity demo in CHI 2023 and honorable mention in best demo in ISMAR 2023, and Flow Hackathon.
+Awarded as the best interactivity demo in [CHI 2023](https://www.youtube.com/watch?v=mCHEdItEx2s), honorable mention in best demo in ISMAR 2023, and awarded at Flow Hackathon.

 * [Apple Multipeer Connectivity Unity plugin](https://github.com/holoi/apple-multipeer-connectivity-unity-plugin) is a Unity Netcode Transport plugin for Apple Multipeer Connectivity, the tech behind Apple Airdrop, which is tailored for co-located multiplayer MR game to establish the low latency local networking.
 A specialized version of this plugin was also merged in [Unity's Multiplayer Community Contributions](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/Transports/com.community.netcode.transport.multipeer-connectivity).